SUNY Potsdam Summer Basketball Camp

 During his 16-year collegiate coaching career, Bechtel has recruited and coached nine All-Americans, multiple all-conference selections as well as a conference player of the year and rookie of the year.

 Bechtel earned a bachelor's degree in kinesiology from Penn State in 2000 and a master's in advanced level coaching from Springfield College in 2006.

 Co-Director Brittany Cohen

-Brittany Cohen enters her third season as SUNY Potsdam head women's basketball coach.
+Brittany Cohen enters her seventh season as SUNY Potsdam head women's basketball coach.
 Cohen, a Fayetteville native, was a two-time SUNYAC Player of the Year and a WBCA Honorable Mention All-American with the Red Dragons.
 She averaged over 15 points-per-game and nearly six assists-per-game.View Brittany's Bio ⟩

 "Her success as a player within the SUNYAC combined with her overall knowledge of our conference and ability to establish positive relationships quickly moved her to the top of an extremely talented applicant pool", said Zalacca.
 "Her youthful exuberance and work ethic honed during her experience in both the college and professional game should lend itself well to reestablishing our basketball program.
 The Cohen legacy has always commanded respect and admiration within our area and state.
 Grandpa Stan is sure to be smiling proudly.
 We're thrilled to have Brittany joining our staff and can't wait for her arrival on campus and beginning work with our program."